MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-deploy.md

 In this guide, you find instructions for the following four Always On VPN deployment scenarios:

 1. Deploy Always On VPN only.
-2. Deploy Always On VPN with conditional access using Azure AD.
+2. Deploy Always On VPN with conditional access for VPN connectivity using Azure AD.
 3. Deploy Always On VPN and migrate from DirectAccess.
-4. Deploy Always On VPN with conditional access using Azure AD and migrate from DirectAccess.
+4. Deploy Always On VPN with conditional access for VPN connectivity using Azure AD and migrate from DirectAccess.

 For more details about the scenarios presented, see [Deploy Always On VPN](always-on-vpn-deploy-deployment.md).